dennismutuku2005/tuk_meal/README.md

-# TUK Email App - Canteen Pre-Order System
+# TUK e-meal App - Canteen Pre-Order System

 A mobile application that streamlines the food ordering process at TUK (Technical University of Kenya), allowing students to pre-order meals and pick them up from the school canteen without waiting in long queues.

 ## Overview

-The TUK Email App revolutionizes the campus dining experience by enabling students to browse the menu, place orders in advance, and simply collect their meals at their chosen time.
+The TUK e-meal App revolutionizes the campus dining experience by enabling students to browse the menu, place orders in advance, and simply collect their meals at their chosen time.
 This system benefits both students and canteen staff by reducing wait times and enabling better food preparation planning.

 ## Features

 ### For Students
-- **User Registration & Login**: Secure account creation with email verification
+- **User Registration & Login**: Secure account creation with e-meal verification
 - **Guest Access**: Browse menu and explore features without registration
 - **Pre-Order System**: Order meals hours or days in advance
 - **Time Slot Selection**: Choose convenient pickup times